nsileo/CompLingEmotion/README.md

 # CompLingEmotion
 CompLing Group Project

 In the NRCLex package, you will find 4 nrclex_ files.
-Each file is a extra improvement ot nrclex base.
+Each file is an extra improvement ot nrclex base.

 To create a dataset with of the improvements, refer to the sentiment_score_ file with chosen improvemnt.
 For example, sentiment_score_emo_lem.py creates a dataset with NRC Lex with emoticons and lemmatization based on mypersonality_final.csv .